 Bart van der Sloot is an expert in the field of Open Data and the Re-Use of Public Sector Information.
 He joined a project for the European Commission and co-authored an advice on the revision of the EU PSI Directive.
 In addition, he has conducted an analysis of the open access model of the Dutch Statistical Agency and has advised many governmental organisations on their open access and re-use policies.
 He has also written a number of scientific contributions on this topics.

 CBS is the general (governmental) statistical agency of the Netherlands.
 As such, it gathers and analyses enormous amounts of data about the Dutch population and the Dutch society.

 Authorised institutions can conduct their own research using microdata sets of CBS.
 Microdata are linkable data at the level of individuals, companies and addresses, which can be made available to researchers under strict conditions for statistical research.
 To obtain access for research purposes, please complete and submit an application form research project and a template for the research proposal.
 The complete results of the research on Microdata must be made directly available to interested parties, as a rule at no charge.

 Together with a colleagues of Leiden University and Delft University, I've analysed to what extent the Microdata program conflicts with the right to privacy, institutional integrity and societal trust.
-The final report is yet to be published online.
+The final report can be downloaded here.

 Legislation placing open access requirements on governmental organisations have been in place for decades.
 The purpose of these rules is to make government power transparent and democratic control possible.
 Recently, new regulations have been adopted.
 The Reuse of Public Sector Information Directive deals with access to government information, but has a fundamentally different purpose.
 It is not democracy or the control of governmental power that are central to these rules, but the commercial exploitation of government information by private companies.
 This means that the government gives data about citizens to third parties without knowing what they are used for.
 Ultimately, this constellation might undermine the social contract between government and citizen.